-- 5. Observation Student Profile Presentation - Key findings from the Observation Student Profile assignment will be presented to the class in a rotation format.
+- 2. IRIS modules Two IRIS modules will be assigned for viewing (http://iris.peabody.vanderbilt.edu/).
+Topics of the modules will be determined at a later date and will be posted on Blackboard.
+25 points each. - 3.
+Presentations Key findings from the Observation Student Profile assignment will be presented to the class in an interactive poster session.
 Presentations will include: student demographic information, strengths and needs (including disability characteristics), and at least 2 evidence-based interventions that could be appropriate for the student.
 Detailed directions and a rubric will be posted on Blackboard.
-This assignment is worth 50 points. - 6.
-Final Exam A cumulative final exam highlighting critical content from the semester will be administered on the last night of class.
-The exam format may include true/false, multiple choice, fill-in-the-blank, and short answer responses.
-The final exam will be worth 50 points.
+This assignment is worth 50 points.